Gerixmus/angular-firebase/README.md

 - [ ] Fold mobile menu on select.
 - [ ] Rewrite login to reactive form.
 - [x] Create 2 canActivate guards.
+- [ ] Give feedback on login attempts.
 - [ ] Create on canDeactivate guard.
 - [ ] Create feature module that is loaded using lazy loading.
 - [ ] Create child route.